Today is

 Eamon got out of Summer camp this year, because he had some classes and projects to work on.
 In addition he had only a couple merit badges left before his Eagle project.
 We don't have any vacation time in August and September because it is our busiest time at work.

 First off they move us to the last week in July instead because the Church of Latter Day Saints want the whole camp to themselves.
 No comment.
 By the time I get Eamon convinced that we should go, camp is closed due to an outbreak of the Norwalk virus.
-Two weeks of boys together in 100 plus degree temperatures and a highly contaigiuos virus.
+Two weeks of boys together in 100 plus degree temperatures and a highly contagious virus.
 Where can I sign up.

 As a fall back we went on a fishing weekend up in Byers Canyon outside of Hot Sulfur Springs, on the Colorado River.
 We camped in the National Forest and due to fire restrictions we decided to have all our meals out.
 Eamon likes that kind of camping.
 Click here to see more images